Overview

 ## Operating model [#operating-model]

-Capabilities follow the same high-level model, but they do not expose the same workflow.
+Capabilities follow the same high-level model, but they do not expose the same operations.

 | Operating question | Capability answer |